It’s been a tough morning.

 Do You Know the Basics?

-1. Managing someone else’s money is different than managing your own.
+1. Managing money for someone else is different than managing your own.

-Questions from these and other stakeholders are legitimate and should not be cause for concern.
+Questions from these and any other stakeholders involved in your particular situation are legitimate and should not be cause for concern.

 Financial institutions have always had an obligation to safeguard the finances of their customers.
 This is known as fiduciary responsibility or fiduciary duty.
 With the increased focus on identity theft and financial elder abuse in the news, they may legitimately ask a lot of questions when a caregiver begins managing their parents’ financial affairs.